 If your work is something you love, it will give clarity, drive, and happiness to all aspects of your life.
 If your work is meaningful, you’ll be more likely to stick with it in the long run, which means you’re more likely to be successful as a result.

-But not everyone is experiencing the joy of meaningful work: According to State of the American Workplace, only 30 percent of workers in the U.S. are engaged in their work—70 percent are either “not engaged” or “actively disengaged” in their work.
+But not everyone is experiencing the joy of meaningful work.
+According to Gallup's State of the American Workplace, only 30 percent of workers in the U.S. are engaged in their work—70 percent are either “not engaged” or “actively disengaged” in their work.

-How can anyone create the conditions for meaningful work, no matter what their job is like?
+How can anyone create the conditions for meaningful work, no matter their job?

 How to create meaningful work in any position